Stephen-Lon/Alfred-workflow-Firefox-basic-DuckDuckGo-search/README.md

 The purpose of this workflow is to allow a search of DuckDuckGo in Firefox using URL parameters.
 In the workflow configuration you can also choose whether or not to exclude from the search Amazon, eBay, Facebook and/or YouTube (by default all are excluded).
 The search results will open in a Firefox private window.
 (If you change the default exclusions don't forget to save the changed configuration!)

-**Note**: The exclusion for eBay is specifically for `eBay.co.uk` so you will need to change that in the workflow configuration if you need a more specific URL.

 See [here](https://duckduckgo.com/duckduckgo-help-pages/settings/params) for DuckDuckGo search parameters.
 This workflow uses (in the workflow configuration):

 - `&kp=-2` to turn off safe search